 People like to see themselves as rational buyers.
 But the truth is, system 2 only justifies the decisions system 1 has already made.

 Consumer goods companies, such as Apple or Samsung, are very successful at communicating in a way that engages system 1.
 However, too often, car manufacturers try to win over customers with logical arguments that activate system 2 processing.

 How to tap into system 1

 System 1 needs to be activated to make the sale.
-A simple comparison of how five leading car manufacturers and five leading smartphone manufacturers advertise their top products online reveals that consumer goods companies are much more effective at engaging system 1 than most car manufacturers are.
+We compared five leading car manufacturers with five leading smartphone manufacturers and how they advertise their top products online.
+We found that consumer goods companies are much more effective at engaging system 1 than most car manufacturers.

 1. Use visual communications

 The easiest way for online marketing to evoke emotion is through visual communication.
 Large, eye-catching images appeal directly to system 1 and arouse an immediate emotional response.
 This is much more effective at reaching customers than using text to convince them with rational arguments.
 Websites for flagship smartphones primarily advertise their product with pictures.
 On average, mobile providers cover 68% of the screen with graphics.
 In contrast auto companies typically devote 50% of the screen to images of their vehicles.

 2. Only use one or two pictures instead of four or fives

 It’s not only the size of the graphics that matters; the number of images displayed is also an important factor.
 The way companies present their goods online determines which of the two systems is addressed first.
 In case of system 1 - open the champagne, you have probably made a deal.
 In case of system 2 - better have good arguments.
 The more stimuli presented with the product, the harder it is for system 1 to process the information.